Introduction to Using Trino in the Platform

 Defining Table Partitions

-The Hive connector can also be used to query partitioned tables (see Partitioned Tables in the Presto CLI reference), but it doesn't automatically identify table partitions.
+The Hive connector can also be used to query partitioned tables (see Partitioned Tables in the Trino CLI reference), but it doesn't automatically identify table partitions.
 Therefore, you first need to use the Hive CLI to define the table partitions after creating an external table.
 You can do this by using either of the following methods

 MSCK REPAIR TABLEstatement to automatically identify the table partitions and update the table metadata in the Hive Metastore: